-- 2.0 Objectives

 - 2.1 Introduction

 - 2.2 Modes of Travelling

 - 2.2.1 Road Transport

 - 2.2.2 Rail Transport

 - 2.2.3 Air Transport

 - 2.2.4 Water Transport

 - 2.3 A Competitive Analysis

 - 2.3.1 Road Transport

 - 2.3.2 Railway Transport

 - 2.3.3 Water Transport

 - 2.3.4 Air Transport

-- 2.4 Modern Transport Systems Used in Tourism
+- 2.4 Modern Transport Systems Used In Tourism

 - 2.5 Factors Affecting Visitor's Choice of Mode of Transport

 - 2.6 Summary

-- 2.7 Answer to check your progress

-- 2.8 Suggested Readings

-- 2.9 Review Questions

-- Define the various modes of transport. - Discuss the various modes of transport. - Explain the transport systems used in tourism. - Discuss the factors affecting visitors' choice of various modes.
+- Define the various modes of transport;

+- Discuss the various modes of transport;

+- Explain the transport systems used in tourism: and

+• Discuss the factors affecting visitor's choice of various modes.

 Transport is one of the five integral elements of the overall travel and tourism product.
-The development of transport and tourism demonstrates that they are closely interrelated, and their evolution has occurred in several identifiable eras.
+The development of transport and tourism shows that they are closely interrelated and their evolvement has taken place in several identifiable eras.

 These "eras" have been separated into six groups by J.O.J.
 Lundgreen, namely, "the pre-industrial travel system, the early industrial era travel system, the mature railway system, the express travel system, the automobile-based travel system (individual travel diffusion) and the modern tourist travel system."
 A seventh era, the "post-mobility adjustment period", as a consequence of energy-related problems, was later added to it in the context of North America.

 There was little travel system in the pre-industrial era and it was both arduous and dangerous.
 The road infrastructure was poor.
-Travel was primarily undertaken for trade, commerce and religion.
-The Middle Ages saw the emergence of the stagecoach, the wayside inn, a few common carriers, and non-scheduled transportation services.
+Travel was primarily undertaken for the purpose of trade, commerce and religion.
+The middle ages saw the emergence of the stage coach, the wayside inn, a few common carriers and non-scheduled transportation services.
 Still, travel was limited to only a small proportion of the population.
-Rapid advances in transportation technology, combined with the development of railway and steamship services, resulted in the availability of common carriers and scheduled transportation services, leading to a consequent increase in travel.
+Rapid advances in transportation technology and the development of the railway and steamer services resulted in the availability of common carriers, scheduled transportation services and consequent increase in travel.

-However, it must be understood that the development of transport systems by road, rail, inland water, sea, or air has not usually been associated with travel for leisure purposes.
-Historically, transport design and development owe their impetus to the need to move goods and mail, the need to administer countries and empires, the need to move armies and military equipment, and the need to move people more efficiently in the conduct of their day-to-day lives.
-Most transport systems are still primarily geared towards business, administrative, and military interests, but in the latter part of the twentieth century, they extended their orientation towards leisure and recreational travel.
-The reasons for this shift reflect the operator's need to develop new and growing markets for transport products and to utilise surplus capacity, both overall and at times of otherwise slack demand.
+However, it has to be understood that the development of transport system by road, rail, inland water, sea or air has not usually been associated with travel for leisure purposes.
+Historically, transport design and development owe their impetus to the need to move goods and mail; the need to administer countries and empires, the need to move armies and military equipments; and the need to move people more efficiently in the conduct of their day to day lives.
+Most transport systems are still primarily geared to business, administrative and military interests, but in the later part of the twentieth century, they extended their orientation towards leisure and recreational travel.
+The reasons for this shift reflect the operator's need to develop into new and growing markets for transport product and to utilize surplus capacity, both overall and at times of otherwise slack demand.
 Typically, this gave the scope for creating new products within various modes of transportation.

-2.2 MODES OF TRAVELLING:
+2.2 Modes of Travelling:

-The most obvious way to analyse transportation is by mode, which denotes the manner in which transportation takes place.
+The most obvious way of analyzing transport is by mode to denote the manner in which transportation takes place.
 (Cooper, Tourism Principles and System, p.176).
 There are 4 major modes of travelling: